cmdrkotori/darkcropper/README.md

 * Qt5 sdk
 * Imagemagick
-* waifu2x-converter-cpp
+* waifu2x-converter-cpp (tanakamura or DeadSix27 forks)

-Models are typically installed at /usr/share/waifu2x-converter-cpp or similar.
-Alternatively, you may copy the models folder over from the w2x-c-cpp repo to ~/.waifu2x/models.
 The model location is detected at runtime.
+The program will either use the provided model folder, or look for a model folder under the provided executable's folder.
+On Arch systems, models are typically installed at /usr/share/waifu2x-converter-cpp or similar.
+Alternatively, you may copy the models folder over from the w2x-c-cpp repo to ~/.waifu2x/models_rgb.

 Controls
 ========